Ashes of Empire

-Ashes of Empire was a 1992 strategy video game produced by Mirage, released for the Amiga and MS-DOS compatible operating systems.
+Ashes of Empire is a 1992 strategy video game developed by Mirage, released for the Amiga and MS-DOS compatible operating systems.
 It was a follow-on, although not a sequel, to the earlier games Midwinter and Flames of Freedom.

 Gameplay

 The player is a member of a fictional UN/NATO-type organisation (CSR) to recruit followers across various CIS-inspired republics being threatened by a powerful neighbor.
 The mechanics of the game are similar to the earlier Midwinter game, although the player is able to use a selection of land and air vehicles to travel around.
 Combat is real-time, with the player maneuvering to engage the enemy vehicle(s).
 The overall aim of the game is to pacify each of the CSR's five Republics - Ossia, Ruzakhstan, Belokraine, Moldenia and Servonia.

 From the preface by Mike Singleton: "In Ashes of Empire, you well find echoes of the real world and, I hope, echoes of how delicate a task it is to bring peace and prosperity to lands where there is, at the moment, only hardship, bloodletting and misery".